 Every PAD screening program tests the patients who walk through the door.
-COPP brings the patients to the door in the first place — through six trusted community groups.
+COPP brings the patients to the door in the first place — through eight trusted community groups.

 Each group is a trusted way to reach the people who need PAD screening but rarely get it — the patients most at risk who never walk into a doctor's office in time.